 Robert F. Kennedy Jr. condemned over false claims that COVID-19 was "ethnically targeted"

 "COVID-19.
 There is an argument that it is ethnically targeted.
 COVID-19 attacks certain races disproportionately," Kennedy said at a recent dinner in New York City.
-The remarks were videotaped and first published by the New York Post.
+The remarks were videotaped and first published by the New York Post on Saturday.

 "COVID-19 is targeted to attack Caucasians and Black people.
 The people who are most immune are Ashkenazi Jews and Chinese," he continued, adding, "We don't know whether it was deliberately targeted or not but there are papers out there that show the racial or ethnic differential and impact."